Mullein

 • General inflammatory conditions

-When used in smoking blends, mullein delivers its therapeutic compounds directly to respiratory pathways while providing a smooth, mild smoking experience.
+When used in smoking blends, mullein delivers therapeutic compounds directly to respiratory pathways while providing a smooth, mild experience.
+Its light, neutral flavor makes it an excellent base herb.

 Always consult healthcare providers before using herbal remedies, especially if you take medications or have existing health conditions4.